cern-eos/eos/doc/configuration/draining.rst

-   wo            filesystem set in write-once mode ro            filesystem set in read-only mode drain         filesystem set in drain mode draindead     filesystem set in drain mode and the filesystem is considered as unusable for any read off           filesystem set disabled empty         filesystem is empty e.g. contains no files any more
+   wo            filesystem set in write-once mode ro            filesystem set in read-only mode drain         filesystem set in drain mode off           filesystem set disabled empty         filesystem is empty e.g. contains no files any more
    ============= ======================================================================================